laravel/docs/upgrade.md

 <a name="password-rehashing"></a>
 #### Password Rehashing

+**Likelihood Of Impact: Low**

 Laravel 11 will automatically rehash your user's passwords during authentication if your hashing algorithm's "work factor" has been updated since the password was last hashed.

+Typically, this should not disrupt your application; however, if your `User` model's "password" field has a name other than `password`, you should specify the field's name via the model's `authPasswordName` property:

+    protected $authPasswordName = 'custom_password_field';

-Typically, this should not disrupt your application; however, you may disable this behavior by adding the `rehash_on_login` option to your application's `config/hashing.php` configuration file:
+Alternatively, you may disable password rehashing by adding the `rehash_on_login` option to your application's `config/hashing.php` configuration file:

     'rehash_on_login' => false,